SteelCompendium/compendium/docs/Abilities/Tactician/5-Focus Abilities/Their Weakness Is Our Strength.md

 name_raw: Their Weakness Is Our Strength
 name: Their Weakness Is Our Strength
 cost: 5 Focus
-type: abilities
+type: ..
-subtype: tactician
+subtype: data-rules-md
-kind: 5-focus abilities
+kind: abilities
 keywords: Attack, Melee, Ranged, Weapon
 keyword_list:
   - Attack